maivey/sybilcast/README.md

 **FYI** : Recent studies have shown that temperature and weather can significantly affect crime rates.

 ## Steps

+### Get the Weather Data
+- Scrapes lowest temperature in LA and the date it occurred for each year from 2010-2018 from [Current Results - Low Temperatures](https://www.currentresults.com/Yearly-Weather/USA/CA/Los-Angeles/extreme-annual-los-angeles-low-temperature.php) using Splinter and Beautiful Soup.

+- Scrapes highest temperature in LA and the date it occurred for each year from 2010-2018 from [Current Results - High Temperatures](https://www.currentresults.com/Yearly-Weather/USA/CA/Los-Angeles/extreme-annual-los-angeles-high-temperature.php) using Splinter and Beautiful Soup.

+- Calls the [World Weather Online API](https://www.worldweatheronline.com/developer/api/) to get the maximum and minimum temperatures for each day of 2019.
+Then, finds the highest maximum temperature, the lowest minimum temperature, and the dates that they occured for 2019.

+### Plotly

+- Uses javascript, d3, and Plotly to plot the hottest and coldest day of the selected year

+- Creates a grouped bar chart that compares the crime count per crime code for the hottest and coldest day of the selected year

+- Creates a line graph of the crime count per area of LA of the selected year.
+A red line indicates that the crime count on the hottest day is greater than the crime count on the coldest day in the corresponding area of LA.
+A blue line indicates that the crime count on the coldest day is greater than the crime count on the hottest day in the corresponding area of LA

+- Creates a time series plot of the crime count per the time of day of the hottest and coldest days of the selected year.
+Uses a 24-hour clock to show the changes in crime count from time 0 to time 2400

+### Leaflet

+- Displays a heatmap of the crime count on the hottest and coldest day of the selected year

+### HTML Navigation

 Select a year from 2010-2019 and visualize the data.